mff-uk/dataspecer/content/en/docs/projects/genapp.md

       npm run dev
       ```
 5. Since initially the local backend service does not contain any data specification, Dataspecer specification editor has to be started.
-   1. Navigate to `applications/client` (from mono repository root directory)
+   1. Navigate to `applications/client` (from monorepository root directory)
    2. Run `npm run start` to run specification editor locally
    3. Create a data specification according to [this tutorial](https://dataspecer.com/docs/tutorial/basic-schema/)
    4. Continue with the next steps as mentioned in the [User manual](#user-manual----how-to-generate-an-application-prototype) section of this document.